 In addition to the travel bursary, the Lancaster and Morecambe Agriculture and Horticultural Society trustees also funded an entrepreneurial young farmer to attend the Oxford Farming Conference in January 2015.
 Bethany Carr received £600 towards her trip and will be encouraging people to apply for the funds.

-To date over £60,000 has been provided for rural youngsters to expand their horizons.
-They have travelled to France, USA, Australia and New Zealand, looking at a varied range of issues from walling techniques to beef rearing, sheep marketing, equine development and wholesale flower businesses.
+To date more than £60,000 has been provided for rural youngsters to expand their horizons.
+Those individuals have travelled to France, USA, Australia and New Zealand, looking at a varied range of issues from walling techniques to beef rearing, sheep marketing, equine development and wholesale flower businesses.
 Applicants must prepare a proposal outlining how they would use the fund and why they would benefit.

 The Halhead family has a long and deeply rooted history in cattle breeding and dairy farming.Read More